theMK2k/Media-Hoarder/DONE.md

 ## Next (current v1.4.1)

-- [x] display the current version and detect new version during runtime
+- [x] FEATURE: display the current version and detect new version during runtime

   - checks for new version hourly, if a new version is available, a notification is shown in the header

+- [x] SCRAPER
+  - update Trailer URL handling

 ## v1.4.1